 - Positive and Negative Statements: Statements that can be sorted, and used for discussion.

 - Bad Thing, Good thing: Cards that provide both perspectives for a given scenario.
-For the 11 trial cards click here : Bad Thing Good Thing Trial
+To down load sample cards, click on the star.

 - Click on the button to get the 32 cards on TPT for “Bad Thing Good Thing”

 - The size of the problem.
-12 free scenario cards,
+Click on the star for a free sample.

 - For the full set of 26 “Size of the Problem” cards at TPT click on the button.